GeunhwaJeong/haneul-new/doc/src/doc-updates/haneul-migration-guide.md

 ### Reading transactions

-The `haneul_getTransaction`and `haneul_multiGetTransaction` functions now take an additional optional parameter called `options`.
+The `haneul_getTransactionBlock`and `haneul_multiGetTransaction` functions now take an additional optional parameter called `options`.
 Use `options` to specify which fields to retrieve, such as transaction, effects, or events.
 By default, it returns only the transaction digest.

 ```tsx
 import { JsonRpcProvider } from "@haneullabs/haneul.js";